ticky74/ServiceStack.Authentication.Azure/README.md

 Already implemented is the OrmLiteMultiTenantApplicationRegistryService.
-This implementation backs onto the existing OrmLite support built right into ServiceStack and stores/queries directories in the database.
+This implementation backs onto the existing OrmLite support built right into ServiceStack and looks up directories from the database.

 ```